Whalley Range, Manchester: PC Nicholas Cock

 An infamous murder in the area occurred when it was at the height of its fashionable status in the 1870s.
-PC Nicholas Cock was a Lancashire Constabulary beat officer for the then sparsely-populated Chorlton-cum-Hardy and Firs Farm areas.
-Around midnight on 1 August 1876, he was talking to a Whalley Range private policeman at the corner of Rye Bank Road and Trafford Road (now Seymour Grove).
+PC Nicholas Cock was a Lancashire Constabulary beat officer for the then sparsely populated Chorlton-cum-Hardy and Firs Farm areas.
+At around midnight on 1 August 1876, he was talking to a Whalley Range private policeman at the corner of Rye Bank Road and Trafford Road (now Seymour Grove).
 They heard a suspicious noise coming from the house of Samuel Gratrix, a wealthy member of the Manchester Exchange.
-They separated to investigate the outside of the property, and PC Cock was fatally shot, the bullet embedding itself in the boundary wall.
+They separated to investigate the outside of the property and PC Cock was fatally shot; the bullet embedded itself in the boundary wall.
 The building, West Point, was later substantially extended on its eastern side to become the Seymour Hotel, but the place in the wall where the bullet lodged was marked, and was visible on Woodside Road.
 The wall has since been demolished with the rest of the building.
 PC Cock died on 2 August 1876 and was buried in Chorlton's Old Churchyard, although his elaborate gravestone, paid for by public subscription, was removed in 1956 to the Lancashire Constabulary HQ at Hutton near Preston.

-Two local farm labourers living at nearby Firs Farm Cottages, the Habron brothers, were suspected and William Habron (aged 18) was tried and condemned for the murder, although there must have been some doubt, as the sentence was commuted.
-Some years later, an infamous criminal, Charles Peace, confessed to the murder before he was due for execution; because of this Habron was released, and given £1,000, held in trust by his former employer at Firs Farm, and the Roman Catholic Bishop of Salford, Herbert Vaughan.
-The intention was for Habron to buy a farm locally, which would have cost around £250.
-But he chose to return to County Mayo in Ireland, where he ran a beer shop for many years.
+Two local farm labourers living at nearby Firs Farm Cottages, the Habron brothers, were suspected; William Habron (aged 18) was tried and condemned for the murder, although there must have been some doubt, as the sentence was commuted.
+Some years later, an infamous criminal, Charles Peace, confessed to the murder before he was due for execution; because of this, Habron was released and given £1,000, held in trust by his former employer at Firs Farm, and the Roman Catholic Bishop of Salford, Herbert Vaughan.
+The intention was for Habron to buy a farm locally, which would have cost around £250, but he chose to return to County Mayo in Ireland, where he ran a beer shop for many years.

 Votes for Women

-Whalley Range had another unusual feature for Victorian times – enfranchised women.
-The Poor Law Unions linked representation with taxation: anyone with an interest in real property above a certain rateable value could vote on local matters, irrespective of gender.
+Whalley Range had another unusual feature for Victorian times: enfranchised women.
+The Poor Law Unions linked representation with taxation; anyone with an interest in real property above a certain rateable value could vote on local matters, irrespective of gender.
 The successor urban district councils continued this rule.
 In Moss Side, for instance, of the 55,000 approximate population, about 3,300 could vote.
 Married women could not vote, their property interests were subordinate to their husbands, but wealthy widows and single women (spinsters) could.
 This period of enfranchisement appears to end with incorporation.
-Women graduates of Oxbridge and, from 1918 seven other universities as the Combined English Universities could vote in both local and national elections, in the constituencies specifically set aside for those institutions.
+Women graduates of Oxbridge and, from 1918, seven other universities as the Combined English Universities could vote in both local and national elections, in the constituencies specifically set aside for those institutions.